DunnBriton/Dominoes/README.md

 - Click on domino in hand, draw domino, or declare unplayable for turn.
 - Visually see how many in users hand and text tells info about boneyard and computer domino amounts.
+- Draw if unable to play and second button to skip if you cannot play or draw.

 Known Bugs/Unfinished features:
 - Winner is currently determined by first to have zero dominoes